 WELCOME TO EMILIACOUTURE – HOME OF ORIGINAL FASHION DESIGNS AND INAMORATA DOLLS!

 Emilia Nieminen is a Finnish doll designer behind Inamorata dolls and emiliacouture.
-She started collecting and repainting dolls on 2006 and the hobby soon got a life of its own.
+She started collecting and repainting dolls on 2006 and the hobby soon gained a life of its own.
 On 2009 she won an international CDDC aka Couture Doll Design Challenge contest designing doll fashions and got her first features in American doll magazines.

 On 2010 she began developing her own doll, hand sculpting it from wax for two years, and on 2012 the first Inamorata doll was unveiled at IDEX doll convention.
 The same doll, Mirrorball, featuring Miao sculpt, got awarded DOLLS magazine Award of Excellence on 2013.